acumjw/aculab-webrtc/README.md

 To create a WebRTC Client instance, you will need the following information:

-Information	Description
-Cloud ID	The Cloud ID for your Aculab Cloud account, for example 1-2-0.
+Cloud ID - The Cloud ID ( https://www.aculab.com/cloud/guides/cloud-regions/) for your Aculab Cloud account, for example 1-2-0.
-WebRTC Access Key	Your WebRTC Access Key which can be found in the Aculab Cloud portal.
+WebRTC Access Key - The WebRTC Access Key  (https://cloud.aculab.com/home/webrtcsettings) for your Aculab Cloud account.
-Client Id	A text identifier which Aculab Cloud uses to identify a specific WebRTC Client instance.
+Client Id -	A text identifier which Aculab Cloud uses to identify a specific WebRTC Client instance.

 All WebRTC Client instances use the AculabCloudClient class.
 Create a new instance of the class with:

 ```